“Nobody actually gets addicted to marijuana.”

 “It’s already legal in many states and soon it’ll be legal nationwide!”

 It’s hardly rare to hear people argue that marijuana isn’t really a drug, that it’s not addictive, and that it can have no ill effects on users.
 Indeed, there is abundant evidence to support claims about its therapeutic benefits when used in moderation.
-But the notion that it’s impossible to become addicted to marijuana is simply untrue.
+But the notion that it’s impossible to form a marijuana addiction is simply untrue.
 Despite the many myths that abound about the popular plant, ongoing usage does come with the potential for adverse consequences.

 Let’s begin by taking a closer look at some of the rationalizations given here and examining why they don’t hold up to scrutiny: